lyokha/vim-publish-helper/README.md

   }{\end{shaded}}
     ```

-  All settings inside environment Shaded are optional.
-For example value of
+  All settings inside environment *Shaded* are optional.
+For example, value of
-  shadecolor defines background color of the code block: if you do not want
+  *shadecolor* defines background color of the code block: if you do not want
-  that code blocks in your documents have specific background color then just
+  that code blocks in your documents have specific background color then simply
-  do not define it in Shaded environment.
+  do not define it in *Shaded* environment.

   You may also want to use script *vimhl_latex_tmpl.sh* shipped with the plugin
   in order to facilitate this task.
-The script prints to stdout a pandoc
+The script prints to *stdout* a pandoc
   template for Latex which is compatible with *vimhl*.
 Besides *Shaded*
   environment it defines *Snugshade*, *Framed*, *Leftbar* and *Mdframed*
   environments that correspond to definitions of the same names in Latex
-  packages Framed and Mdframed.
+  packages *Framed* and *Mdframed*.

-  Normally the output has to be redirected to a file in the standard pandoc
+  Normally, the output has to be redirected to a file in the standard pandoc
   templates directory.

     ```ShellSession